ia97lies/xauxi/doc/manual/README.md

 ```

 ### Proxy Request
 The heart of xauxi is the proxy command "xauxi.pass", where you can specify your backend target.
-This is the minimum setup.
+This is the minimum set.
 ```lua
         ...
         xauxi.pass {